 Such devices will be designed for use at home and will leverage the Internet of Things in capturing and disseminating data.
 Given the potentially fatal consequence of an incorrect diagnosis, devices that do gain acceptance will be those whose quality has been reviewed by an independent third party such as EMMA International: Leading FDA Compliance Consultant.

 3D printing has taken manufacturing and tech industries by storm.
 Healthcare could be the next frontier.
 For instance, orthodontists have already started relying on 3D printing to produce perfectly fitting dental crowns after scanning the patient’s teeth to generate the right impressions.

 3D printing is also finding application in building personalized hearing aids and even in the production of epilepsy drugs that are easier to swallow.
-Considering the diversity of medical equipment that could be 3D printed, we are only scratching the surface of the vast array of possibilities.
+Considering the diversity of medical equipment that could be 3D printed such as portable medical headlights, we are only scratching the surface of the vast array of possibilities.

 Online retail giant Amazon caught the world’s attention when they announced plans to use drones to do their deliveries.
 While this is perhaps not that surprising to hear in America, something is happening further away that offers a glimpse of how drones could change how healthcare is delivered.